Last updated: May 2026

 Shortcut not working?
 Check if the shortcut conflicts with another app in System Settings → Keyboard → Shortcuts → App Shortcuts.

 Window disappeared?
-Pinned windows might be hidden behind others.
-Look for windows with a subtle "pinned" indicator in the title bar.
+Pinned windows may be hidden behind others.
+Look for windows with a subtle indicator in the title bar, or check the TopWindow menu bar icon.

 Ready to Get Started?